-North Carolina A&T State University recognizes that the use of illegal drugs and the abuse of alcohol are national problems and that sustained efforts must be made to educate the University family regarding the consequences associated with drug and alcohol abuse.
-The primary emphasis in this policy has, therefore, been on providing drug and alcohol abuse counseling and rehabilitation services through the various programs and activities outlined above.
-Past experience suggests that most members of the University family are law-abiding and will use this policy as a guide for their future behavior and as mechanism to influence their peers and colleagues in a positive direction.
+North Carolina Agricultural and Technical State University recognizes that the use of illegal drugs and the abuse of alcohol are a national problem and that sustained efforts must be made to educate the University family regarding the consequences associated with drug and alcohol abuse.
+The primary emphasis in this policy has therefore been on providing drug and alcohol abuse counseling and rehabilitation services through the various programs and activities outlined above.

+Past experience suggests that most members of the University family are law abiding and will use this policy as a guide for their future behaviors and as a mechanism to influence their peers and colleagues in a positive direction.
 However, those who choose to violate any portions of this policy will pay the penalty for non-compliance.
 The main thrust of this policy has been to achieve a balance between its educational and punitive components.
-The effectiveness implementation of this policy rests on its wide dissemination to all members of the University family.
-This will be accomplished by the dissemination procedure previously outlined and through its publication in the faculty handbook, student handbook, and

-University catalogue.
-Additionally, all affected individuals will be assured that applicable professional standards of confidentiality will be maintained at all times.
+The effective implementation of this policy rests on its wide dissemination to all members of the University family.
+This will be accomplished by the dissemination procedure previously outlined and through its publication in the Faculty Handbook, Student Handbook and University Catalogue.
+All affected individuals can be assured that applicable professional standards of confidentiality will be maintained at all times.